- Oops!Something went wrong.Please try again later.

 ("Est" = FCF growth rate estimated by Simply Wall St)

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$37b.
+The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$31b.
 To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-Compared to the current share price of US$93.3, the company appears about fair value at a 19% discount to where the stock price trades currently.
+Compared to the current share price of US$112, the company appears around fair value at the time of writing.
 The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.

-Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
+You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Republic Services as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 6.4%, which is based on a levered beta of 0.850.
+In this calculation we've used 6.9%, which is based on a levered beta of 1.038.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Although the valuation of a company is important, it shouldn’t be the only metric you look at when researching a company.
-The DCF model is not a perfect stock valuation tool.
+Although the valuation of a company is important, it ideally won't be the sole piece of analysis you scrutinize for a company.
+It's not possible to obtain a foolproof valuation with a DCF model.
 Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
-If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
-For Republic Services, We've put together three further factors you should look at:
+For instance, if the terminal value growth rate is adjusted slightly, it can dramatically alter the overall result.
+For Republic Services, there are three essential items you should assess:

-- Risks: Every company has them, and we've spotted 1 warning sign for Republic Services you should know about.
+Risks: For example, we've discovered 1 warning sign for Republic Services that you should be aware of before investing here.